Change Management Powerpoint Presentation Slides

 Slide 2: This slide covers Table of Content for the presentation.
 It includes the following sub headings- Identify the change, vision for change, change management agents and framework, resistance and risk, implementation strategies, cost of change, feedback and evaluation.
 It also shows an imagery of contents to go with the text.

 Slide 3: This slide expands the heading- Identify the Change.
-It showcases the type of change, forces, vision, organization change readiness, and Gap Analysis for the change required.
+It showcases the type of change, forces, vision, organization change readiness, and Gap Analysis

 Slide 4: This slide shows Types of Change Management.
 The parameters displayed are- Systematic, Project and Organizational.
 State your Description, Used for and Impacted entities, by this slide.